arjunvynipadath/docs/README.txt

     Example:
     sminfo: sm lid 0x1 sm guid 0x2c9010b7c2ae1, activity count 20 priority 1

-    To check if OpenSM is running on the management node, enter: /etc/init.d/opensmd status To start OpenSM, enter: /etc/init.d/opensmd start
+    To check if OpenSM is running on the management node, enter: /etc/init.d/opensm status To start OpenSM, enter: /etc/init.d/opensm start

-    Note: OpenSM parameters can be set via the file /etc/opensm.conf.
+    Note: OpenSM parameters can be set via the file /etc/sysconfig/opensm.
-    Note: OpenSM can be configured to run upon boot by setting 'ONBOOT=yes' in /etc/opensm.conf.

 4)  Verify the status of ports by using ibv_devinfo: all connected ports should report a "PORT_ACTIVE" state.